American Airlines Arena

-Still a fairly young franchise, Miami is been an attractive destination, and as such has ended up with some talented players to their credit.
+Still a fairly young franchise, Miami is an attractive destination, and as such has ended up with some talented players to their credit.
 Some big names for this team over the years include Tim Hardaway, Udonis Haslem, Glen Rice, Rony Seikaly, Grant Long, and Eddie Jones.
-More recently, Miami is famous for such names as Shaquille O’Neal, Alonzo Mourning, Dwayne Wade, Chris Bosh, and LeBron James.
+More recently, Miami is famous for such names as Shaquille O’Neal, Alonzo Mourning, Dwayne Wade, Chris Bosh, LeBron James, and Jimmy Butler.

 The first Miami Heat NBA Championship came against the Dallas Mavericks in 2006.
 Winning the series four games to two, the Miami Heat were loaded with talent on their roster including hall of famers in Shaquille O’Neal and Alonzo Mourning.
 A young star back in 2006, Dwayne Wade won the MVP of the series.

 In one of the most memorable moments in NBA history, LeBron James announced in a live television special in July of 2010 that he would be taking his talents to South Beach.
 The megastar of basketball would be leaving the Cleveland Cavaliers to sign with the Heat.
 His impact was felt immediately on the court.
 In fact, the Miami Heat reached the NBA Finals every year he was on the team.
 They added additional championship banners to the rafters in 2012 and 2013.